skryv/external-documentation/docs/config-reference/workflows.md

 When executing a task in the back-office, it is often relevant for the dossier manager to have specific context to execute the task.
 Form tasks with context allow to cater for this need, by displaying the relevant context on the left side of the screen, and the form on the right side of the screen.
 It is possible to show other forms or uploaded files as context.
 Context can be opened or closed.

-By default, the forms are shown as context (ordered alphabetically)
+By default, all the forms in the dossier are shown as context (ordered alphabetically) for tasks in the back-office.
+No extra configuration is necessary.

+Displaying uploaded attachments does require some configuration.

-#### Instructions for configuration
+#### Instructions for configuration (attachments as context)

 1. Take an existing form
 2. Let the docdef you are using know where to find the context and content.
 You do this by adding computed expressions (under the logic tab of the form).